Neutrino Interactions with perturbed Rastall Gravity: A Novel Approach to Reducing the Hubble Tension: Numerical Analysis

 \section{Numerical Analysis}

 To evaluate the success of the model under study, we perform a series of Markov-chain Monte Carlo (MCMC) runs, using the public code { MontePython-v3}\footnote{\url{https://github.com/brinckmann/montepython_public}}\cite{54,55}, which we interface with our modified version of { CLASS}~\cite{56,57}.
 To test the convergence of the MCMC chains, we use the Gelman-Rubin \cite{58} criterion $|R -1|\!\lesssim\!0.01$.
 To post-process the chains and plot figures we use {\sf GetDist} \cite{59}.
-Moreover, we used CAMB code for anisotropy.
-The CAMB (Code for Anisotropies in the Microwave Background) is a software package for calculating the cosmic microwave background (CMB) and matter power spectra, as well as other cosmological observables.
-It is widely used in the cosmology community for theoretical predictions and analysis of observational data.
-All observational data where used in this paper are:\\ $\bullet$ Pantheon catalog: We used updated the Pantheon + Analysis catalog consisting of 1701 SNe Ia covering the redshift range $0.001 < z < 2.3$\cite{42}.\\ $\bullet$ {CMB data}: We used the latest large-scale cosmic microwave background (CMB) temperature and polarization angular power spectra from the final release of Planck 2018 plikTTTEEE+lowl+lowE \cite{43}. \\ $\bullet$ {Lensing}: we consider the 2018 CMB lensing reconstruction power spectrum data, obtained with a CMB trispectrum analysis in \cite{Aghanim1}.
+All observational data where used in this paper are:\\ $\bullet$ {CMB data}: We used the latest large-scale cosmic microwave background (CMB) temperature and polarization angular power spectra from the final release of Planck 2018 plikTTTEEE+lowl+lowE \cite{43}. \\ $\bullet$ {Lensing}: we consider the 2018 CMB lensing reconstruction power spectrum data, obtained with a CMB trispectrum analysis in \cite{Aghanim1}.

 $\bullet$ {BAO data}: We also used the various measurements of the Baryon Acoustic Oscillations (BAO) from:\cite{Ratra1}

 were $D_V$, $r_s$, $r_{s, {\rm fid}}$, $D_M$, $D_H$, and $D_A$ have units of Mpc.